Homeika LED 8-in-1 Review

 Maintenance

 The two filters and the dustbin of the Homeika can be accessed and cleaned, although we couldn't find any directions on how to do this.
 It would have been helpful to have instructions, especially for removing the second filter.
-However, the brush roller has a dedicated button release, making it easy to access, which is a convenient feature that we appreciate.
+However, the brush roller has a dedicated button release, making it easy to access.
+A subtle but convenient feature that we appreciate.
 If you have long-haired humans in your home, you'll use this button to remove the brushroll to free up wrapped hair.

 Uphostery & Attachments